grafana/beyla/docs/sources/tutorial/helm-alloy.md

 curl http://localhost:8081/foo
 ```

-Now, go to the instance in Grafana Cloud, and from the **Explore** section in the left panel, select the data source for the traces (usually named `grafanacloud-<your user name>-traces`).
+Navigate to the instance in Grafana Cloud, and from the **Explore** section in the left panel, select the data source for the traces, named `grafanacloud-<your user name>-traces`.

 ![Select the traces data source](https://grafana.com/media/docs/grafana-cloud/beyla/tutorial/k8s/select-traces.png)